Hudson and Wardrop: Hudson & Wardrop

-After forming an alliance in 1919, Hudson and Wardrop entered the competition for the national War Memorial in 1923 and won first prize.
-The Shrine is known to be Melbourne’s most important Public Monument.
+After forming an alliance in 1919, Hudson and Wardrop entered the competition for the National War Memorial in 1923 and won first prize.
+The Shrine is known to be Melbourne's most important Public Monument.
 The design for the shrine was based on the Parthenon in Athens and the tomb of Mausolus, the Mausoleum of Halicarnassus and symbolizes both the democratic tradition for which the soldiers died and the eternity of their afterlife.
-In 1929 Hudson and Wardrop partnered with Architect and Engineer Kingsley Ussher particularly to check calculations for the ‘eye of light’ at the shrine.
+In 1929 Hudson and Wardrop partnered with architect and engineer Kingsley Ussher particularly to check calculations for the 'eye of light' at the shrine.

+The proposal

+They compiled a booklet The First Brochure on the First Premiated Design.
+The National War Memorial of Victoria, 1928.